Can You Really Get Free Solar Panels in Ohio?

-The Truth About the Solar Tax Credit
+The Federal Solar Tax Credit

 How the Solar Tax Credit Works

-The solar tax credit reduces your federal income tax liability by 30% of your solar installation costs for the year you install your solar system.
+The solar tax credit reduces your federal income tax liability by 30% of your solar installation costs for the year you install your solar panel system.

-Learn more about the solar tax credit with our Guide to Ohio Solar Incentives and Tax Credits!
+Learn more about the solar tax credit with our Guide to Ohio Solar Incentives and Tax Credits.

 More Ways to Save on Solar Panels